DPHPC-SDDMM/sddmm/README.md

 * Relevant are
     * CMake: build, CMake: clean, CMake: Delete Cache and Reconfigure
 * Deleting the "build" folder will cause CMake to have to rebuild everything
-* In the first build run, matplotplusplus and all listed targets have to be built
+* In the first build run all listed targets have to be built
 * In subsequent build runs, only the missing stuff will be built
 * Note, that the switch for Debug/Release mode is at the **bottom** of VSCode in a tiny box named "CMake: [Debug/Release]: Ready" XD